Error Analysis of Triangular Optimal Transport Maps for Filtering: Error analysis for OTF

-\end{enumerate} \end{assumption} The first Lipschitz condition, familiar to \Cref{assump: fast rate}(2), can be relaxed to a local one by taking $L_\Y = L_\Y(y,y')$ at the expense of slightly more technical arguments in the proof of \Cref{thm: exact filtering error theorem} below.
+\end{assumption} The first Lipschitz condition of~\Cref{assump: exact filter error extra assump} is similar to~\Cref{assump: slow rate}(2) and~\Cref{assump: fast rate}(1).
 The second condition is valid under regularity assumptions on the dynamic operator $\mathcal{A}$ and the observation kernel $h$ and for appropriate choices of $D$.
 In \Cref{subsec: calculation for Y stability} we verify this condition for the Wasserstein-1 metric and a practical choice of $\mathcal{A}$ and $h$.